clvrmktg/clear-choice/content/services/hurricane-windows-doors/index.md

 date = '2025-07-30T21:42:52-04:00'
 draft = false
 title = "Hurricane Windows & Doors"
-subtitle = "Strong, stylish, and built to withstand The Bahamas’ toughest storms." description = "Protect your home or business with Clear Choice hurricane‑rated windows and doors.
+subtitle = "Impact‑resistant hurricane windows and doors — strong, stylish, and engineered to withstand The Bahamas’ toughest storms." description = "Protect your home or business with Clear Choice hurricane‑rated windows and doors.
 Built for The Bahamas, our impact‑resistant designs withstand severe storms while enhancing style, comfort, and energy efficiency." hero = "hurricane-impact-sliding-doors-ocean-view-bahamas.jpg"